The Process of Military Recruitment

 The Case of Joseph Blackburn

-I am not sure why this Tribunal was on strike.
-However, there is one fairly well-documented case of such a strike related to the case of Joseph Blackburn.
+Initially, I was surprised to find that a Tribunal was on strike but found one fairly well-documented case of such a strike which relates to the case of Joseph Blackburn.
 In this case, the local Tribunal, in Thornton, decided that an exemption should be given on the basis that Joseph was a market gardener.
-However, the Central Tribunal overturned the exemption.
-They considered that he was merely a “hawker” of fruit and vegetable.
-He was sent to the front.
-The Thornton councillors were outraged.
-They vowed not to entertain any more military service appeals until Joseph was sent home.
+However, the exemption was overturned by the Central Tribunal who considered that he was merely a “hawker” of fruit and vegetables and he was sent to the front.
+The Thornton councillors were outraged and vowed not to entertain any more military service appeals until Joseph was sent home.
 However, he was not.
 He was killed in action in August 1918.

-On the 14th, grandad noted that “Cyril came from Derby in khaki”.
-He then went to barracks in Nottingham the following day but received a permit to come home on the 21st.
-In April 1918, grandad recorded that Cyril had 14 days leave and, in September, he achieved promotion to corporal.
+It then seems that the County Tribunal declined the application.
+Grandad noted , on the 14th, “Cyril came from Derby in khaki”, i.e. in army uniform.
+He was then sent to barracks in Nottingham the following day but was granted a permit to come home on the 21st.
+In April 1918, grandad recorded that Cyril had 14 days leave and, in September, he was promoted to corporal.

 On 8 September 1915, grandad simply records that his friend “Len Teece was missing”.
-Len’s name is recorded among those killed in the war on the Trinity Sunday School memorial in Kirkby in Ashfield.
+Len’s name is recorded among those killed in the war on the Trinity Sunday School memorial in Kirkby and also on the main Kirkby War Memorial.

 The Teece Family Lived in Kirkby